 let v = rx.recv().await.unwrap();

-Rust’s channels distinguish sender and receiver as separate types, which makes ownership and Send-ness explicit at the type level.
+Both are pretty straightforward, but Rust’s channels distinguish sender and receiver as separate types, which makes ownership and Send-ness explicit at the type level.

 Structs and Methods